Latest Update: 3 March 2019.

 Be ashamed to die until you have won some victory for humanityHorace Mann

 Defining one’s life goals is a difficult endeavor.
-Given the propensity of humans to be temporally myopic (read: shortsighted), specifying a certain set of guidelines or principles to follow for decades can be irresponsible, reckless, or, worse still, detrimental.
+Given the propensity of humans to be temporally myopic (shortsighted with respect to time), specifying a certain set of guidelines or principles to follow for decades can be irresponsible, reckless, or, detrimental.

 Nevertheless, life goals provide a framework around which one can structure long-term plans as well as day-to-day routines, imparting meaning to an existence otherwise devoid of inherent purpose.

 I first delineated these goals at the age of twenty, keeping them purposely vague, while still allowing them to form the raison d’être for my life.
 They have changed little in that time.

 Acquire, Maintain, and Utilize an Eclectic Repository of Knowledge

 Live as if you were to die tomorrow.
 Learn as if you were to live forever.Mahatma Gandhi

 Human beings possess a degree of intelligence and consciousness found nowhere else in the natural world.

 Emerging research within neuroscience, psychology, and biology points to the enduring plasticity and neurogenesis of our brains.
 That is to say, you can teach an old dog new tricks.